acumos/system-integration/z2a/DIR-Listing.md

 ### z2a-utils.sh - z2a utilities script

-z2a shell script containing multiple utility functions that are using by z2a (Phase 1a/b, Phase 2 and Phase 3).
+z2a shell script containing multiple utility functions that are used by z2a.
 The z2a framework cannot execute correctly without the functions in this utility script.

-Last Edited: 2020-05-05
+Last Edited: 2020-05-07